h2obuffalo/pick-a-mix/README.md

 ## Still To Do List

-- Make it responsive for mobile use, currently image is not displaying correctly.
-- add a loading component so the delay in state change with the API call is no longer there
+- add a loading component so it shows while the request is sent to the api
 - Add labels to the skill radio buttons to clarify what they are.
 - Add a remove button to each player in the list before the teams are made
 - Add a button to change the shuffle to actual random instead of by skill level.